It is fun to grill on a Kamado Joe grill, but you have to clean it when done, and this guide is all about how to clean a kamado joe grill.

 This way, you will lessen the risk of accumulating molds inside the grill.

-If taken care of properly, Kamado Joe grills can last a lifetime and they can be passed down from generation to generation.
+If taken care of properly, Kamado Joe grills can last a lifetime, and you can pass them down from generation to generation.

-Do it regularly to keep the Kamado Joe grill in shape and for it to maintain its peak performance.
+Do it regularly to keep the Kamado Joe grill in shape and maintain its peak performance.